 They financed most of her startup expenses, allowing for a seamless move from the Internet to in-store sales.

-Certain loans demand immediate repayment, but Shopify Capital allows you to repay your debt gradually over time with interest, giving you an additional degree of freedom in terms of money management.
+Certain loans demand immediate repayment, but Shopify Capital allows you to repay your debt gradually with interest, giving you more freedom in money management.

 You can use Shopify Capital to invest in your online business by purchasing a line of credit from it.

 The intention is to utilize the money from Shopify Capital to generate returns in business development and growth.